 Question 48 -- You should answer "No" for this question.

 - Submit a Preparatory Coursework Certification Form.
-The Department of Education requires that Student Financial Services verify that students participating in preparatory coursework have not previously participated in preparatory coursework using Federal financial aid and that the student’s coursework is necessary for admission to a post-Baccalaureate program of study.
-This form may be mailed or faxed.
+The Department of Education requires that Student Financial Services verify that students participating in preparatory coursework have not previously participated in preparatory coursework using federal financial aid and that the student’s coursework is necessary for admission to a post-baccalaureate program of study.
+This required form should be added automatically to your To Do List in your SIS student portal after your FAFSA is received.
+You can also find the form on the page linked here, if needed.

 What Happens Next?